nlesc-sherlock/punchcardjs/README.md

 │   ├── weekday-rect.dom.js            # DOM test of the WeekdayRect class
 │   └── weekday-rect.fixture.html      # HTML fixture for the DOM test of the WeekdayRect class ├── tsconfig.json                      # configuration file for the TypeScript compiler
-├── tslint.json                        # configuration file for linting/static analysis of the TypeScript code
+└── tslint.json                        # configuration file for linting/static analysis of the TypeScript code
-└── typings.json                       # type information for the client-side libraries
 ```

 ## How it all fits together